Sweatr

 3. Assign a fluid target to each aid station stop

-4. Assign gel timing between aid stations (so you can wash each gel down with fluid)
+4. Assign gel timing between stations (so you can wash each gel down with fluid)

 5. Add contingency: if you miss an aid station, what's the fallback?

 Write this down.
 Some athletes write it on their arm.
-Others print a small laminated card.
-The point is not to have to make decisions mid-race when your cognitive function is degraded.
+Others use a laminated card.
+The point is to not make decisions mid-race when cognitive function is degraded.

 Step 4: The pre-race 48 hours

-The goal of race morning nutrition is to top up liver glycogen (which depletes overnight) without loading your gut with food that hasn't had time to be digested.
+The goal is to top up liver glycogen — which depletes overnight — without loading your gut with undigested food.

 What to do when things go wrong

-• Switch to liquid carbohydrates (sports drink at aid stations) if you can't tolerate gels
+GI distress mid-race: Back off pace slightly.
+Switch to liquid carbohydrates (sports drink at aid stations) if you can't tolerate gels.
+Avoid fructose-heavy products.
+Sip fluid in small amounts rather than large volumes.

 Testing the plan before race day

-Run at least two long runs (90+ minutes) at close to race pace where you follow your race nutrition plan exactly.
-You're testing:
+Run at least two long runs (90+ minutes) at close to race pace following your race nutrition plan exactly.
+You're testing whether you can absorb what you plan to consume at race intensity, whether your products hold up under fatigue, and whether your timing feels natural.

 These sessions are not optional.
 Race day should not be the first time you've attempted race nutrition.

-Sweatr's race planning wizard takes your training data, your target event, and your measured sweat rate — and builds a specific, timed plan with the products you've told it you're using.
-It adapts as your training load changes in the weeks before your event, and gives you a final plan the night before your race based on predicted conditions.
+Sweatr's race planning wizard takes your training data, target event, and measured sweat rate — and builds a specific, timed plan with the products you've told it you're using.
+It adapts as your training load changes in the weeks before your event, and gives you a final plan the night before based on predicted conditions.

 For triathlon-specific fueling across swim, bike, and run legs, see our dedicated triathlon nutrition guide.